ninabarzh/broomstick/content/posts/four-horsemen.md

 date: 2025-10-27
 ---

 The apocalypse did not bang a gong.
 It did not announce itself.
 No, it simply walked in like a guest who insisted on arriving early and never leaving.
 Some did notice.
 A finance minister sweating over spreadsheets.
 A climate scientist muttering to herself.
 A general sketching supply lines that made no sense whatsoever.
-Most, though, went about their business as if everything would, of course, sort itself out.
+Most though, went about their business as if everything would, of course, sort itself out.
 Classic.

 Economic Collapse came in first.
 You could spot him straight away.
 He wore a suit of precise, oppressive grey.
 A tie that could slice glass.
 Shoes so polished they reflected the panic of anyone nearby.
 His briefcase vibrated faintly, stuffed full of defaults, bankruptcies, and all the usual bad investments.
 And the smile.
 Oh, the smile.
 Part charm, part menace.
 Enough to make an accountant faint on sight.

 “Good morning,” he said politely to a banker who clearly hadn’t read how credit worked.
 “I hope you brought your spreadsheets.
-They’re about to get interesting.”
+They’re about to get interesting”.

 The banker dropped the spreadsheet.
 Not dramatically, mind you.
 More of a slow-motion kind of despair.
 Economic Collapse chuckled.
 Softly.
 Like a credit rating quietly downgrading itself to zero.
 Markets staggered.
 Companies